RosieSB/C-RWedding/_build/html/_sources/Accessibility.md

 # Accessibility information

-The venue is wheel chair accessible and has a lift.
+The venue is wheelchair accessible and has a lift.

 Find out about hearing loop!